Azizxcmz/Azizxcmz/README.md

 - 👀 I’m interested in art and games.
 - 🌱 I’m currently learning to code and pixel art.
 - 💞️ I’m looking to collaborate on designing games.
-- 📫 How to reach me...
-NEVER!
+- 📫 How to reach me... you can't!